Board of Directors

 David Baum is a “conversation architect,” facilitating and advising on strategy and vision.
 His work has included conflict mediation in Northern Ireland, peace initiatives in the Middle East, President Clinton's Summit for America's Future, and women’s entrepreneurship initiatives in Bosnia-Herzegovina, Kenya, and Rwanda.
-His clients have won the Nobel Peace Prize, The Conrad Hilton Humanitarian Prize, and the World Children’s Prize among others.
-Most recently he has been advising on the development of a university in Morocco on “Collective Intelligence.”
-Baum has a doctorate in organizational systems and another in divinity.
+He has worked with three Nobel Peace Prize laureates, five former and current country leaders, seven Conrad Hilton Humanitarian Prize winners, and two World Children’s Prize winners, among others.
+Clients have included Jane Goodall, Oprah, Martin Luther King 3, and a host of profit and non-profit organizations.
+Most recently he has been advising on the development of a university in Morocco focused on “Collective Intelligence.”
+Baum has authored two books, and holds a doctorate in organizational systems and another in divinity.
+Finally, he worked his way through graduate school in a circus.
+He lives with his wife in Peterborough, NH.

 William B. Beekman

 William Beekman is currently a retired partner at the international law firm of Debevoise and Plimpton, where he began working in 1980.
 He is the North American co-president of FRAME (the French American Museum Exchange), a consortium of 31 art museums, 16 in North America and 15 in France.
 He is also an honorary trustee of The New York Historical Society, a director and the treasurer of the American Friends of the National Gallery in London, and the secretary of The Paris Review Foundation, Inc. He has been a director of MacDowell since August 14, 2010 and serves on MacDowell's Executive Committee.